Time to Get Ready: Civil Rights Photography of Maria Varela

 - Maria Varela is a community organizer, writer, photographer, and visiting professor.
 She worked for the Student Non-Violent Coordinating Committee (SNCC) civil rights organization from 1963 to 1967, primarily in Alabama and Mississippi as a photographer and developer of training materials in voter education, co-operatives, and farm worker unions.
 In 1968, she joined the Land Grant Movement in New Mexico, working to help Native American and Mexican American weavers and sheep growers restore ancestral lands and cultural practices, receiving the MacArthur Fellowship in 1990 for her work.

-ll audiences are welcome to join us at this event.
+All audiences are welcome to join us at this event.
 Captioning, ASL interpretation, and Audio-Description services will be available upon request by contacting us.

-This program is sponsored by the National Museum of Mexican Art.
+Co-sponsors: This program is sponsored by the National Museum of Mexican Art.